BSteffaniak/sbt/README.md

                                                                    [aliases: tp]
   sbt rebase-on-main  Rebase current branch onto the main branch (master) and
-                      fast-forward master with new commits sbt config          Configure settings for current environment and storage
+                      fast-forward master with new commits sbt upgrade         Check for any updates and install them sbt config          Configure settings for current environment and storage

 Options: